Ex-GOP Ohio House speaker sentenced to 20 years for role in $60M bribery scheme; appeal expected

 The 64-year-old Republican appeared before U.S. District Judge Timothy Black, who meted out the punishment, about an hour after he and his wife Taundra arrived at the federal courthouse.

 Householder had pleaded for mercy ahead of the sentencing — not on behalf of himself, but his wife of 40 years, sons and friends.
-His wife, son Nathan and other friends and family were present.
+His son Nathan and other friends and family were present in the courtroom.

 Black instead delivered a blistering rebuke, accusing Householder of abusing voters’ trust.